tchangalov/tchangalov.github.io/src/content/blog/3 Migrating Orc to Parquet.md

 ## ❓ Why Migrate?

-Why would we want to do that if you have already committed to Orc and have tons of data in this format?
+Why would we want to do that?
 Well, Parquet with zstd compression produces 25-30% less data than Orc with snappy compression.

 Less data means:
 1. Less S3 cost.